Opsek/Yubikeys-cheatsheet/README.md

 6. Click **Add security key**
    - *or* **Add a passkey** and **save it directly on the YubiKey**
 7. Insert your YubiKey and follow the on-screen instructions
+8. Once registered, rename your YubiKeys (Nano, 5C NFC 1, 5C NFC backup)
 ---

 #### ⚠️ Important Notes

-‼️ If you registered your YubiKey and **it did not ask you for a PIN**, you probably missed a step or did not complete the setup correctly.
+If you registered your YubiKey and **it did not ask you for a PIN**, you probably missed a step or did not complete the setup correctly.
 Make sure a **FIDO2 PIN is set** on the YubiKey and that you are adding a **security key / passkey**, not a less secure method.

-‼️ **Do NOT store passkeys or security keys in 1Password or any password manager**
+**Do NOT store passkeys or security keys in 1Password or any password manager**
 Password managers should **only** be used to store passwords.
 Your YubiKey should be the **only place** where the passkey/security key is stored.